Free at Last

 Studying the human form, its vanity,

-While the chirpy dames discuss poverty.
+While the chirpy dame discusses poverty.
 15

 He was taught to live alone on a moon,

-Where life passed by through an impervious tube.
+Where life passed in an impervious tube.

 Then instructed to cherish confusion,

-In shards of dense materials sharpened
+In shards of structural glass

-He made homes cubic for his believers.
+He drew cubic homes for the believers.

-Whether in lush jungle or dry desert,
+Whether in wet jungle or dry desert,

-He imagined a set of grim tall towers.
+He imagined a set of grey silhouettes

-They punctured the earth like those bright chrome studs
+Which punctured the earth like chrome studs

-That pierce through the pink cheeks of pretty dolls.
+Piercing the pink cheeks of plastic dolls.

-T'wasn't my history that kept me blinded,
+T'wasn't history that kept him blind,

-T'wasn't any principles rescinded,
+T'wasn't the principles rescinded,

 He is freed from the rubrics of manhood.

-From the tyranny of King Richard the third,
+From the tyranny of King Richard III,

-From the scheming, murderous, insidious plot,
+From scheming, murderous, insidious plots,

-A fecund field ready for his power.
+A fecund factory ready for his power.

-He would mimic ethics toiling for days
+He would mimic the ethics toiling the days

-For a handful of rice and some chillies
+For a handful of rice and some chillies.

 A reformed fool is still a fool, in mind.